National Velvet: Film adaptation

 The novel was made into a more or less faithful, highly successful film version in 1944, starring twelve-year-old Elizabeth Taylor and Mickey Rooney, with Donald Crisp, Anne Revere and a young Angela Lansbury.
 The screenplay was written by Helen Deutsch.
 In 2008 the film was voted the ninth best American film in the sports genre.
 In the film the horse, who was solid coloured, hence not a piebald (British English) or pinto (American English), was renamed The Pie.

 Radio adaptation

 National Velvet was presented on Hallmark Playhouse on the CBS radio network on 6 October 1949.
 The half-hour adaptation starred Roddy McDowell and Anne Whitfield.

 Television adaptation

-From 1960 to 1962, there was a half-hour B&W American television series, with Lori Martin, Ann Doran and James McCallion.
+From 1960 to 1962, the novel was adapted into a thirty-minute American television series, with Lori Martin, Ann Doran and James McCallion.
 In this version her horse was named King.
 This aired on NBC for 52 episodes.

 Film sequel

 A 1978 film sequel, International Velvet, was made starring Tatum O'Neal as Sarah Brown, a young orphaned American teenager living in England with her aunt Velvet Brown (Nanette Newman) after Sarah's parents die in a car accident.
 Sarah and Velvet purchase the descendant of The Pie after Sarah earns the money by working for Velvet's boyfriend John.
 They name him Arizona Pie after Sarah's home state.
 Working with Arizona Pie, Sarah is selected to represent Britain in the equine three-day Olympic event.
 While working with the horse with trainer Captain Johnson (Anthony Hopkins), she falls for an American competitor, Scott Saunders (Jeffrey Byron).
 Though distracted by him, she wins the event.
 Later, after getting engaged to Scott, Sarah returns to England and presents the medal to her aunt Velvet as a keepsake and introduces her and John to Scott.